Labeling UniFi switch ports: A step by step guide

 Enable port isolation: For added security, you can enable port isolation.
 This prevents devices on the same switch from communicating with each other directly, which can help prevent unauthorized access to sensitive parts of your network.

-Common pitfalls and how to avoid them
+Common issues and how to avoid them

 -